Campaign for new Brexit referendum in disarray after officials sacked

 The firings brought to a head long-running divisions over the best way to ensure Britain retains EU membership.

-There have been tensions between those who believe they should sustain pressure for a new referendum and those who want a more explicit stance of Britain remaining in the EU without a referendum.
+There has been tension between those who believe they should sustain pressure for a new referendum and those wanting a more explicit stance on Britain remaining in the EU without another referendum.

 Last week, hundreds of thousands of Britons marched through London to demand a new Brexit referendum.
 But although some opinion polls have shown a slight shift in favor of “Remain” there has yet to be a decisive change in attitude.